AMR unions want to take a chance on US Air merger

 David Bates, president of the Allied Pilots Association, which represents the pilots, said in a letter to members that a combined carrier would be branded American Airlines and be based in Fort Worth, Texas, which is where AMR is currently based.
 US Airways has its headquarters in Tempe, Arizona.

-The new carrier would remain in the one world global airline alliance and would be comparable in scope and size with rivals United Airlines and Delta Air Lines Inc, which overtook AMR in size after their own mergers, Bates said.
+The new carrier would remain in the oneworld global airline alliance and would be comparable in scope and size with rivals United Airlines (UAL.N) and Delta Air Lines Inc (DAL.N), which overtook AMR in size after their own mergers, Bates said.

-AMR's three labor unions are members of the company's unsecured creditors committee, which has nine members and gets a say in how AMR restructures.
+AMR's three labour unions are members of the company's unsecured creditors committee, which has nine members and gets a say in how AMR restructures.

 "We are pleased to confirm our support of a possible merger between our airline and US Airways," the unions said on Friday in a statement provided to Reuters.